Treating used water

 What do we do with the waste?

-Part of the waste consists of sewage sludge.
-This sludge is digested in the sludge digestion plants at our treatment facilities.
+Part of the waste is sewage sludge.
+This sludge is digested in the sludge digestion facilities at our treatment plants.
 During digestion, part of the sludge is biologically broken down and converted into biogas.
-We use this biogas to produce electricity and heat.
-The sludge that remains after digestion is dried by another company.
-The dried sludge is used as fuel for power stations and cement kilns.
+We use this biogas to generate electricity and heat.
+The sludge remaining after fermentation is dried by a company.
+The dried sludge is used as fuel for power plants and cement kilns.